gitesh-vk/QRA-2.0-QR-Attendance-/README.md

-This is a new version of the previous application, which has some basic features.
+This is a new version of the previous application, which had some basic features.

 Now we've added some new features, such as